Quintessence Help Centre

 ArrayToString

-The ArrayToString() function is used to return a string representation of a range.
-Delimiters are used to represent the start of rows or columns in
+The ArrayToString() function returns a string representation of a range.
+Delimiters are used to indicate the start of rows or columns in the output string.
+Each delimiter can consist of one or more characters.
+Related functions: StringToArray, SubstituteArray, TransposeArray Syntax: Remarks: Examples: The examples provided below are based on fictitious data for illustrative purposes only.

 -